Our senior leadership team

 The Labour, Science and Enterprise group works with people, businesses, regions, and the science, innovation and education systems to help the country and New Zealanders to be successful.

-Richard was appointed as General Manager People & Culture for MBIE in June 2018 and became Deputy Secretary for Ngā Pou o te Taumaru in May 2021 after acting for 10 months in the role.
+Richard was appointed as General Manager People and Culture for MBIE in June 2018 and became Deputy Secretary for Ngā Pou o te Taumaru (later named Corporate Services, Finance and Enablement) in May 2021 after acting for 10 months in the role.
+He is now Deputy Secretary for Corporate and Digital Shared Services, formed in December 2024.

 Richard started his career as an Accountant and Financial Analyst before moving into organisational development, leadership and change roles.